NithinV404/forklore/README.md

 - First download the project to your local device

-- Navigate to the recipe_book folder
+- Navigate to the forklore folder

 - To run the project execute the following command
 ```